 Security Features for Delivering eClass Quizzes

-Security features for online exams are important to ensure quiz integrity. eClass offers a range of features that provide varying levels of security and which meet different needs.
-With the exception of Respondus Lockdown browser, most of the features listed below can be used in combination.
-In addition to these options, any high-stakes, summative testing scenarios (midterms and finals), especially in campus labs, should also include some form of proctoring.
+Security features for online exams are important to ensure quiz integrity. eClass offers a range of features that provide varying levels of security which meet different needs.
+Most of the features listed below can be used in combination.
+In addition to these options, any high-stakes summative testing scenarios (midterms and finals) should also include some form of proctoring, especially in campus labs.

 This option requires that every student taking a quiz checks off a statement confirming the University of Alberta's academic integrity standards.
 This setting is enabled in the 'Extra Restrictions on attempts' section of the quiz settings by setting Require students to accept academic honesty statement to 'Must be acknowledged':

 When presented to students, the statement looks like this:

 The required check serves as a visible reminder to students that quiz security must be respected and violations will be addressed.

 Randomizing the order of questions and answers are common mechanisms to prevent students from sharing their work.

 At the simplest level, it is possible to randomize the order of the possible answers.
 This is only possible for question types where multiple answers are possible like multiple choice or matching.
 To do this: